 - Clinical duties are similar to Psychiatry OPD SRs.
 Additional points are mentioned below - If two SRs are giving appointments for D/W/U, there should be a co-ordination among them to ensure optimal number of detailed evaluation.
-Patients are to be given earliest date available for detailed work-up to minimize the number of dropouts

-- The OPD SR must also carefully fill up the DAMS data attached at the end of the Walk-In Proforma - The afternoon OPDs are designated as follow-up OPDs.
+Patients are to be given earliest date available for detailed work-up to minimize the number of dropouts - The OPD SR must also carefully fill up the DAMS data attached at the end of the Walk-In Proforma - The afternoon OPDs are designated as follow-up OPDs.
 However, new patients walking in during the afternoon must also be examined by the SRs and the usual procedure is to be followed - As mentioned earlier, DDTC OPD has two special clinics, the OST and the DD clinic.
 One SR would be designated as special clinic SR. The special clinic SR would be responsible for the clinical as well as administrative issues related to these clinics - OST clinic SR must make sure that all patients taken up for OST have an OST number.
 He/she is also responsible for the proper maintenance of OST Register, which is actually filled by the nursing staff.
 He should be present during the group sessions prior to the beginning of the clinic.
 He/she should act as coordinator in the group sessions.
 To ensure apt attention in record keeping, OST Registers are to be shown to the consultants during the first ward administrative meeting of any month - Work ups of patients suffering from DD are to be done on Friday mornings.
 OPD SR must ensure that each DD patient is registered in the DD clinic so that he/she can access the special services.
 Except in exceptional circumstances, all patients suffering from co-occurring disorder would be encouraged to follow up in the DD clinic.
 SRs/Consultants would preferably examine the patient during follow ups.
 JR would not prescribe treatment unless they have discussed with Consultants/SRs.
-Frequency of follow up should be at least once in 2 weeks for the first month and then depending on the clinical requirement once in a month to once in two months - The SRs posted in DDTC are responsible for the data entry of the Walk-In as well as the work-up patients.
-Data entry is an ongoing process and SRs must keep on updating the status of the same during the DDTC administrative meetings held on Mondays of every week - At the end of their posting as DDTC OPD SR, he must give a proper -hand over to the new SR taking over the responsibility.
+Frequency of follow up should be at least once in 2 weeks for the first month and then depending on the clinical requirement once in a month to once in two months the work-up patients.
+Data entry is an ongoing process and SRs must keep on updating the status of the same during the DDTC administrative meetings held on Mondays of every week new SR taking over the responsibility.
 The previous SR must follow the Departmental hand over proforma to make sure the hand over process in complete and flawless